albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 ---

-# How do create a docker container?
+# How to create a Docker container?

 - A docker container is created every time we run a _docker image_